Oncurrent/zeno/README.md

 quite nested.
 The schema is created and passed to the Zeno server at creation time using [Lancaster Schemas](https://github.com/deercreeklabs/lancaster).
 While there is logically one tree its physical manifestation can be distributed.
-For example some parts of the tree are stored only on the local client, while others are stored only on the server side, and yet others continuously synced between the two and even multiple clients (through the server, not peer to peer).
+For example, some parts of the tree are stored only on the local client, while others are stored only on the server side, and yet others continuously synced between the two and even multiple clients (through the server, not peer to peer).
 Any path or node in the data tree is private to the